erichosick/erichosick.github.com/index.md

       <h1>Introduction</h1>

       <p>This site contains posts that are of a more personal nature.
 Posts specific to Interface Vision are located at the <a href ="http://blog.interfacevision.com">Interface Vision Blog.</a></p>
+      <p>I've left the interface vision logo on my personal blog because, if you really want to learn what I am <strong>passionate</strong> about, you should visit <a hreft="http://www.interfacevision.com">Interface Vision</a>.</p>

       <h1>Blog Posts</h1>
       <ul>